jean553/tornado-unique-users/README.md

 REST API to handle unique users in a set of users, uploaded with username, app name and date.

-The API can add users in the set and returns the amount of unique users by time.
+The API can add users in the set and returns the amount of unique users by given application name.
+This is possible to filter by month.

 Use Tornado, PostgreSQL, Vagrant, Docker.
 The REST API uses asynchrone features of Tornado.